-At UALR, students get hands-on experience in real archaeology projects, and many go on to get jobs or go to graduate school in archaeology after they finish their BA.
-Recently, our students have done excavation, survey and experimental archaeology in Arkansas and excavations at a UNESCO World Heritage site in Oman on the Indian Ocean coast.
+Recently, our students have done excavation, survey, and experimental archaeology in Arkansas and excavations at a UNESCO World Heritage site in Oman on the Indian Ocean coast.

-In the US, archaeology is almost always found in Anthropology programs.
-Most archaeologists start out by getting an undergraduate degree in Anthropology.
-There are jobs available in archaeology with only a Bachelor’s undergraduate degree, although many people who are serious about archaeology as a career will go on to get a MA or PhD degree.
+In the U.S., archaeology is almost always found in anthropology programs.
+Most archaeologists start out by getting an undergraduate degree in anthropology.
+There are jobs available in archaeology with only an undergraduate degree, although many people who are serious about archaeology as a career will go on to get a M.A. or Ph.D. degree.

-Talking to your Anthropology advisor about your interests is the best way to start getting involved in archaeology.
-Once you enroll in the Anthropology program at UALR, our advisors will work with you to create an informal emphasis in archaeology if that is your main interest.
-We are also happy to talk to you before you declare the major or before you apply to UALR to see if anthropology and archaeology are the right fit for your talents and interests.
+Once you enroll in the anthropology program at UA Little Rock, our advisors will work with you to create an informal emphasis in archaeology if that is your main interest.
+We are also happy to talk to you before you declare the major or before you apply to UA Little Rock to see if anthropology and archaeology are the right fit for your talents and interests.

 Take ANTH3313 and/or ANTH3320 first, and as soon as possible get signed up for an archaeological field school or participate in the Arkansas Archaeological Society’s Annual Summer Training Program.
 Classes with hands-on archaeological training include ANTH4487 Archaeological Investigation, ANTH4600 Archaeological Field Research, or a spring break dig.

-We offer an array of special topics courses such as Experimental Archaeology, Arabian Archaeology, Bioarchaeology, and Caravans, Suqs and Ports: Archaeology of Trade in the Ancient Near East.
-Your advisor can also recommend courses outside of Anthropology program that complement your study of archaeology.
+We offer a variety of special topics courses such as Experimental Archaeology, Arabian Archaeology, Bioarchaeology, and Caravans, Suqs and Ports: Archaeology of Trade in the Ancient Near East.
+Your advisor can also recommend courses outside of anthropology that complement your study of archaeology.